College of Science and Technology

 On-site registration will be from 1:00 to 2:00 pm on Saturday, March 28, 2015 in McGuffey Hall Room 206.
 The agenda is posted and updated: here

 Judging criteria will be interface design, documentation, playability, graphics, and level of difficulty, logic, originality, audio, presentation/demonstration, and professionalism.
 There are two steps in the gaming contest.

-1. On Friday between 7:30 and 9:00 pm, all teams must give a 15 to 20 minute presentation about their game.
-The judges will select top two teams from the first round presentation.
+On March 28th between 2:00 and 4:00 pm, all teams must give a 15 to 20 minute presentation about their game and a game demonstration

 16. How do we submit the game?

-Game must be submitted on a CD and must be received by 5pm on Friday, one week before the competition, with complete documentation, including source code.
+Game must be submitted on a CD and must be received by 5pm on Friday, March 21, 2015, with complete documentation, including source code.
 Teams may submit a modified, complete game program on CD at Registration on the day of the competition, March 28, 2015.
 Judges should be able to run the program and see all codes.